xesscorp/VHDL_Lib/README.rst

         A set of modules that let a host PC pass data back-and-forth with a user design running in the FPGA.

+    HostIoComm.vhd:
+        An interface that lets a PC pass data back-and-forth with a user design running in the FPGA via a set of download and upload FIFO buffers.

     HostIoToI2c.vhd:
         An interface that lets the host PC pass data back-and-forth with a chip that has an I2C interface.